Dale of Merchants series

 Games in the Dale of Merchants series

 Every Dale of Merchants game, except the Beaver expansion, is a standalone product and a good starting point to the series.
 They do not require the earlier games in order to be playable.
 However, all games in the series are fully compatible with each other.
 Decks and other elements can be freely combined across the games for increased gameplay depth and variability.

 What is Dale of Merchants?

 Dale of Merchants is a series of deck building games developed by Snowdale Design.
 The games are set in Daimyria, a world of animalfolks.
-Another game taking place in the same world is Dawn of Peacemakers.
+Another game taking place in the same setting is Dawn of Peacemakers.

 A deck building game or a deck builder is a type of a card game where construction of a player’s deck takes place primarily during the game and is an important aspect of the gameplay.
 Dale of Merchants is a fresh take on the deck building genre and boldly breaks the norms to deliver a unique and gripping experience to fans of competitive card games.

 The core component in the series is the animalfolk decks.
 Each deck is themed around a single animalfolk and contains a variety of multipurpose cards representing the qualities common to said animalfolk.
 Every game in the series includes a unique selection of animalfolk decks.

 For each game, the players pick the animalfolk decks to be used.
 As each deck is unique and focuses on different aspects of the gameplay, this selection allows the players to customize each game to their liking.
 For example, the amount of player interaction can be increased by including decks that allow stealing other players’ cards or otherwise disrupting their game plan.
 As a result, each game is very different from the last.